ucc23/ucc/_clusters/ascc16.md

 glat: -18.34141
 r50: 34.4
 plx: 2.8724
-UTI: "1.0"
+UTI: "0.94"
-UTI_COLOR: "#a6cab9"
+UTI_COLOR: "#abd4be"
 UTI_C_N_COL: "#a6cab9"
 UTI_C_dens_COL: "#a6cab9"
 UTI_C_C3_COL: "#a6cab9"
-UTI_C_lit_COL: "#a6cab9"
+UTI_C_lit_COL: "#bce1c5"
 UTI_C_dup_COL: "#a6cab9"
 UTI_C_N: 1.0
 UTI_C_dens: 1.0
 UTI_C_C3: 1.0
-UTI_C_lit: 1.0
+UTI_C_lit: 0.85
 UTI_C_dup: 1.0
 UTI_summary: |
     <b>ASCC 16</b> is a very rich, very dense object of very high C3 quality.
 It is located at a very close distance from the Sun, below the mid-plane.
-It is very well-studied in the literature.<br><br>This object shares a large percentage of members with 3 later reported entries.
+It is well-studied in the literature.<br><br>This object shares a large percentage of members with 3 later reported entries.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 34.4